Charlotte Curling is always accepting new members!

-A: No. XIC only offers pickup games for clubs that are utilizing the ice for league play as well.
+A: No. XIC only offers pickup games for groups that are utilizing the ice for league play as well.
 Remember, they only break even at best when we do pickup and they need to survive as a business.
 In addition, leagues are a part of our sport.
-Curling is a competitive sport and one of the club’s goals is to foster the growth of this sport to hopefully one day send a team to Olympic play-downs!
+Curling is a competitive sport and one of our goals is to foster the growth of this sport to hopefully one day send a team to Olympic play-downs!
 You can’t do this with informal play.

 Q: Does my membership fee cover part of the ice cost for league play?